WHAT IS OPERATIONS RESEARCH?

 All students enrolled in an ORC doctoral program must complete the Qualifying Process and receive a passing score on the General Examination.

-• Students must satisfactorily complete these three courses with a minimum of 2 As and 1 B or a combined GPA of 4.6 or higher by the end of their third semester at MIT.
+- Students must satisfactorily complete the three courses and receive two As and 1 B by the end of their third semester at MIT.
+Of the 2 As, only one of those can be an A-.

-• Students are required to register and take for credit the software tools course 15.S60 offered during IAP (January) led by current ORC students.
+- In their first year, students are required to register and take for credit the software tools course (15.S60) offered during IAP (January) led by current ORC students.

 Upon completion of our doctoral program, you’ll have the specialized knowledge and technical skills to have a positive impact in a variety of fields, including business, education, and research.
 Many of our graduates have gone on to careers in academia, in the U.S. and abroad, while others have found success in business and industry as researchers and consultants.